pevtsoff/aws_fastapi_deployment/README.md

-## Fastapi Deployment with DynamoDB and CDK
+## Fastapi Deployment with DynamoDB using CDK
 This is a template for FastAPI App deployment into AWS with DynamoDB

 ## Run
 ```angular2html
 cd cdk